Friday, December 30, 2022

 A Cliffwalk to Remember

-How does it feel hanging on a cliff?
-It's one of the most adrenaline-pumping experiences in the park and a source of knowledge and information about the importance of water elements and how we can do our share to conserve and make it pure and clean.
+What's it like to hang on a cliff?
+It's an adrenaline-pumping experience and a valuable source of knowledge about the importance of water elements and our role in their conservation.

-The Cliffwalk is a series of narrow bridges, stairs, and boardwalks that follows the curve of a granite cliff of the canyon.
-Breathing in cleaner air and relaxing to hear the water gushing from the river below is refreshing.
+The Cliffwalk is a series of narrow bridges, stairs, and boardwalks that follow the curve of a granite canyon cliff.
+Breathing in the crisp, clean air and relaxing to the sound of the water gushing from the river below is truly rejuvenating.

 The Treetops Adventures